 Welcome to the Robert and Mary Rita Murphy Stump Library at Saint Xavier University.

-New faculty can immediately use our book catalog and our other databases, and can access these tools from off-campus by entering their Campus ID; however, they must create a VuFind account in order to request items from other libraries within the I-Share consortium.
-In addition, a separate Tipasa account is required to Borrow From Other Libraries books and journals articles from outside the consortium.
+New faculty can immediately use our book catalog and our other databases, and can access these tools from off-campus by entering their Campus ID when prompted for validation.
+Your Campus ID is also used to request books from other libraries within the I-Share consortium.
+In addition, a separate (Tipasa) account is used to Borrow From Other Libraries books and journals articles from outside the consortium.